 If you walk in or call the library all of the library staff can assist you.
 The main library phone number is (208) 426-1204.
 Library staff can assist you with choosing the best database and keywords to use depending on your topic.
 Online chat is available on the website.

-Staff members will pull books or other items from the collection for you to pick up at the Circulation Desk.
+Staff members will pull books or other items from the collection for you to pick up at the ASK Desk.
 The library calls this an “On Shelf Hold.”

 To place an “On Shelf Hold” you can call (208) 426-1204.
 You can also make the request via the library’s website.